talosati/refundrebel-dev-challenge/README.md

    ```bash
    docker compose up --build
    ```
-   This will build and start all the services (frontend, backend, and MongoDB).
+   This will build and start all the services (frontend, backend, MongoDB, and DB-Vendo Client).

 3. Access the application:
    - Frontend: http://localhost:4200
    - Backend API: http://localhost:3000
-   - MongoDB: localhost:27017

 ### Development Workflow